-Soft data (PMI, ESI) point to a continuation of growth standing at high levels in April 2025 and remaining above euro area average.
+Soft data (PMI, ESI) point to a continuation of growth standing at high levels in April and May 2025 and remaining above euro area average.

 Hard data are overall positive.
-Most indicators continue to move in positive territory (industrial production, construction, tourism, employment).
+Most indicators continue to move in positive territory (industrial production, retail sales, tourism, employment).
 Weaker growth of goods exports along with accelerating growth rates of imports are among the main weaknesses currently.